 *If you put this on the ground, your baby will be able to reach whatever sticks, leaves, and dirt is down there too!
 While eating some dirt is probably good for your baby’s immune system 😉 some things could be a CHOKING HAZARD.

 Luckily, this problem is easily solved.
 Just put the high-chair on a sleeping pad or blanket so baby can’t grab anything she could choke on.

 Get the Summer Infant booster if: You will be eating picnic-style on the ground, or if you want to be able to put baby closer to the ground, such as when you are all gathered around the campfire.
 You can buy it here.
-It costs about $25.
+It is really affordable.

 Which Baby Camping Chair to Get?

 There are a lot of other portable high chairs which could work for camping (let me know if there’s one you’ve tried for camping with your baby and liked!).
 However, I’d still advise against camping baby chairs which are wrap-style, hook-on style, or don’t have 4 legs.